A-Hendo/clay/README.md

 <div align="center">
-<h1>Clay</h1>
+<h1>Crejs</h1>

 **A CLI project scaffolding tool**

 </div>

-Clay enables you to start building your applications faster, from setting up a project to automatically installing a UI framework, all ready to use out-of-the-box.
+crejs enables you to start building your applications faster, from setting up a project to automatically installing a UI framework, all ready to use out-of-the-box.

 ## Install